samyakpadwekar/Java_backend/Spring boot/Readme.md

 ```

 ### Q.How do you secure Spring Data REST endpoints?
-- Securing Spring Data REST endpoints is crucial to protect your data and restrict access to authorized users or roles.
-- You can use various security mechanisms to achieve this, such as Spring Security, to ensure that only authenticated and authorized users can perform operations on your RESTful API.
+- use various security mechanisms to achieve this, such as Spring Security (OAuth2,jwt), to ensure that only authenticated and authorized users can perform operations on your RESTful API.
-- Why Securing Spring Data REST Endpoints is Needed:
-1. *Data Protection*: You want to prevent unauthorized access to sensitive data.
-Without security, anyone could read, modify, or delete your data, potentially exposing sensitive information.
-2. *Data Integrity*: Security helps ensure that only valid and authorized changes are made to your data.
-Unauthorized modifications or deletions can lead to data corruption.
-3. *Compliance*: Many applications need to adhere to security and privacy regulations (e.g., GDPR, HIPAA).
-Implementing security measures is essential to meet these requirements.

 ### Q.What is a custom search method in Spring Data REST, and how do you define one?
 - A custom search method in Spring Data REST allows you to define your own search criteria and expose it as an HTTP endpoint in your RESTful API.